 Summary of Sexual Abuse Allegations against Fr.
 Joseph Bonner:

-According to the 2018 grand jury report, the Diocese of Scranton received the first allegation against Joseph Bonner in 2002, when an attorney contacted the Diocese of Scranton on behalf of a client sexually abused in 1975.
-According to the attorney, the victim’s family was visiting from out-of-state; Bonner invited them to spend a night in the rectory at Resurrection in Muncy, Pennsylvania.
-During the night, the boy awoke to Bonner in his bed, stroking his penis.
+According to the 2018 PA Grand Jury Report, the Diocese of Scranton received the first allegation against Fr.
+Joseph Bonner in 2002, when an attorney contacted the Diocese of Scranton on behalf of a client sexually abused in 1975.
+According to the attorney, the victim’s family was visiting from out-of-state, and Bonner invited them to spend a night in the rectory at Resurrection in Muncy, Pennsylvania.
+That night the boy awoke to Bonner in his bed, stroking his penis.
 When the boy objected and asked what Bonner was doing, the priest replied, “I am sorry…I shouldn’t have done that.
 Go back to bed.”

 In 2004, another man came forward to report his own abuse by Bonner as a teenager at Resurrection in the early 1970s.
 The Diocese of Scranton later paid for his counseling.

-Bonner died in 2007.
-He remained a priest of the Diocese of Scranton until his death.
+Bonner remained a priest of the Diocese of Scranton until his death in 2007.